rnambis/Rails-App/README.md

-Library_back is the final version.
+The folder named 'heroku' is the final version.
 Admin Login : admin@ncsu.edu Password : Password

 Select the radio button 'Admin' to login as admin or to create a new admin from another admin's account.